nestjs/docs.nestjs.com/content/cli/workspaces.md

 - an **application**: a full Nest application including a `main.ts` file to bootstrap the application.
 Aside from compile and build considerations, an application-type project within a workspace is functionally identical to an application within a _standard mode_ structure.
 - a **library**: a library is a way of packaging a general purpose set of features (modules, providers, controllers, etc.) that can be used within other projects.
 A library cannot run on its own, and has no `main.ts` file.
 Read more about libraries [here](/cli/libraries).

 All workspaces have a **default project** (which should be an application-type project).
-This is defined by the top-level `"root"` property in the `nest-cli.json` file, which points at the root of the default project (see <a href="/cli/monorepo#cli-properties">CLI properties</a> below for more details).
+This is defined by the top-level `"root"` property in the `nest-cli.json` file, which points at the root of the default project (see [CLI properties](/cli/monorepo#cli-properties) below for more details).
 Usually, this is the **standard mode** application you started with, and later converted to a monorepo using `nest generate app`.
 When you follow these steps, this property is populated automatically.

 Default projects are used by `nest` commands like `nest build` and `nest start` when a project name is not supplied.